lunarcon/ipLocnTest/README.md

 # ipLocnTest
-Get decently featured maps in .NET, with no Map API involved!
+Get decently featured maps in .NET, with no Map API involved on your end!

 <p align="center">
   <img src="ipLocnTest/sq.png" width="800">